ElizabethKeyes/fs-journal/quizzes/week03.md

 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->
 ```
+A proxy object can be created and used in place of the original object, but it may redefine certain operations of the original object such as getting, setting, or defining properties.
 ```

 **7.** What is the purpose of the `MVC` pattern?